Exclusive song + road adventures

 Killarney is on a mission via singing, speaking, and coaching to help others embrace their own authenticity and "get paid to exist."

-Offering custom-written songs and music, house and listening room concerts, and keynote concerts, Killarney playfully explores her own tumultuous stories and those of everyone she meets.
+Offering custom-written songs and music, house and listening room concerts, and keynote concerts, Killarney playfully explores her own tumultuous stories and those of people she meets.